projectcalico/calico/networking/calico-enterprise/network-visibility.md

 - Attempted connections to botnets and command & control servers
 - Abnormal flow volumes or flow patterns using machine learning

-The Tigera threat research team keeps Calico Enterprise’s threat detection capabilities up to date, searching for new and known vulnerabilities.
+The Tigera threat research team keeps Calico Enterprise's threat detection capabilities up to date, searching for new and known vulnerabilities.